 The procedure will take less than one hour.
 The entire visit takes about 2-3 hours.

 The injection of the local anesthetic may burn or sting for a few seconds.
 After that, you should not feel pain during the procedure.

 When you return home after the procedure, do the following to help ensure a smooth recovery:

-It will take a few days to a week for the medicine to reduce the inflammation and pain.
-You should be able to resume your regular daily activities the day after the procedure.
+It will take a few days to a week for the medication to reduce the inflammation and pain.
+You should be able to resume your regular activities the day after the procedure.
 You should be able to start exercising within one week.

 It is important to monitor your recovery.
 Alert your doctor to any problems.
 If any of the following occur, call your doctor:

 If you think you have an emergency, call for medical help right away.

 Epidural steroid injections.
 Know Your Back website.
 Available at: http://www.knowyourback.org/Pages/Treatments/InjectionTreatments/ES_Injections.aspx.
 Published July 17, 2009.
 Accessed November 25, 2013.

 Lumbar epidural steroid injections.
 Beverly Pain Management website.
 Available at: http://www.pain-clinic.org/lumbarepiduralsteroidinjections.
 Accessed November 25, 2013.